Ageing Strategy overview

-Now in its third year, the Liveable Communities Grants Program funds innovative projects that help older people, people with disability and carers to live active, healthy lives and access their community freely and safely.
+Now in its third and final year, the Liveable Communities Grants Program funds innovative projects that help older people, people with disability and carers to live active, healthy lives and access their community freely and safely.

 - The funding supports projects from across NSW, including Bathurst, Broken Hill, Dubbo, Goulburn, Orange and Wagga Wagga.

 - Read more detailed information about the successful 2017–2018 grant recipients.

 - FACS funded projects totalling almost $1 million in the second year of the Liveable Communities Grants program.

 - The funding supports projects from non-government organisations, local councils, universities and small businesses.

 - Read more detailed information about the successful 2016–2017 grant recipients.

 - FACS funded projects for a total of $1.8 million in the first year of the Liveable Communities Grants program.